Areas of Interest

 - $1 million for the FAST Congestion Improvement Program

-According to the Nevada Highway User’s coalition, hundreds of people die each year on Nevada’s roads.
-Compared to an average state, Nevadans are 42 percent more likely to be killed in a traffic accident.
-This is unacceptable, and I am committed to improving safety on Nevada’s roads.
-This year, I obtained a $700,000 grant to be used by the Nevada Department of Public Safety’s Office to Traffic Safety to address problem areas throughout the state identified by the Nevada Department of Transportation.
+According to the Nevada Office of Traffic Safety, hundreds of people die each year on Nevada’s roads.
+In fact, 258 traffic fatalities occurred on Nevada roads in 2012, an increase from the previous year.
+I am committed to improving safety on Nevada’s roads.
+In 2012, I obtained a $700,000 grant for the Nevada Department of Public Safety’s Office to Traffic Safety to address problem areas throughout the state identified by the Nevada Department of Transportation.
 In addition, in 2010, I worked to secure two grants from the U.S. Department of Transportation for highway safety and enforcement programs in Carson City, including a $1 million grant for Nevada highway safety programs, and $200,000 for a seatbelt enforcement program designed to reduce deaths and injuries.

 Nevada is home to some of our nation’s most popular tourist attractions.
-Increasing tourism to Nevada will strengthen our economy and create good jobs for Nevada’s working families.
+Making it easier for visitors to travel to Nevada will strengthen our economy and create good jobs for Nevada’s working families.
 That is why I have worked hard to improve Nevada’s airports to help make the updates necessary to handle increasing numbers of passengers.

 With more than 40 million passengers annually, McCarran International Airport is one of the busiest airports in the United States.
-In addition, Reno-Tahoe International Airport in northern Nevada has seen its cargo business expand by over 10 percent over the past year—one of the fastest growth rates in the country.
-These are all welcome signs that our tourism industry is picking up.
+This is a welcome sign that our tourism industry is picking up.
 That is why I am continuing to work to make the investments necessary to keep Nevada’s air transportation system safe and efficient.
 These efforts include:

 - $55 million for a new TRACON Airport Control Tower at McCarran Airport in Las Vegas